 The breakdown of a hot water system is something many people dread.
 While they can be fixed, they also require replacing from time to time.
 So, how long do hot water systems last?
 How long should they last?

 Hot water systems use various processes and materials to deliver hot water to your household or property.
 The variations in models and materials will also affect the lifespan of the system.
-When considering “How long do hot water systems last?”, it is important to distinguish between the two types of hot water systems in most homes and properties:
+When considering how long hot water systems last, it is important to distinguish between the two types of hot water systems in most homes and properties:

 Storage tank hot water systems are the most popular water heating system in Australian homes.
 Storage systems work by heating and holding water in a storage tank, so it is ready to use when you require hot water.
 These tanks can vary in sizes from 50L- 400L, catering to households of various sizes.
 When you turn on your tap, hot water travels out of the top of the tank and into your plumbing.
 The water can be heated using various energy sources such as gas, electricity, and solar.